mcvine/mcvine/builders/dev/README.md

 # Setup development environment
-In this section, we describe the process of installing mcvine-core and related mcvine subpackages optionally in the same conda environment and build directories.
+In this section, we describe the process of installing mcvine-core and related mcvine subpackages in the same conda environment and build directories.

 ## Checkout src in the local directory
 Create a directory and clone inside the mcvine-core and any other mcvine subpackages needed.